Ask Our Garden Experts: Questions and Answers from 2016

 A: I recommend at least getting a soil test, which includes a lead scan.
 Other heavy metals are not part of a standard soil test, but could potentially be present.
 If you think there is any chance there is something in the soil that you would not want to eat and this is the only place you have for a vegetable garden, I recommend raised beds.

-A: I cannot say for sure what may be digging in your raised bed, but learning about Warding Off Destructive Animals from the Garden is a good first step.
+A: I cannot say for sure what may be digging in your raised bed.
 You might consider a barrier of chicken wire or hardware cloth along the edges and (potentially) over your raised beds to prevent your vegetables from becoming someone else’s dinner.
 Creating a hoop structure over your beds allows you to change out the cover for various purposes — clear plastic to conserve heat early and late in the season; remay to keep in heat and rain and exclude insects; or chicken wire to exclude animals.

 Q: This is not about growing vegetables, but maybe you can steer me in the right direction.
 Over the winter, deer have nearly decimated 3 lovely rhododendrons in my yard.
 They are now in bloom, miraculously, but I am wondering how I can help them survive the future.
 Should I fertilize them once they have finished blooming?
 And what fertilizer should I use in the case of such severely denuded shrubs?